 Currently these restrictions have been lifted and free movement is allowed.

-Water tank destroyed by the LTTE in Kilinochchi
+Water tank destroyed by the LTTE in Kilinochchi [now destroyed]

 During the final stages of the operation, the LTTE was forced to flee from their self claimed administrative capital of Kilinochchi.
 On the 31st December 2008, the LTTE destroyed the massive water tank witch fed the whole city of clean drinking water just before fleeing the city.
 Being in the dry zone, water was a scarce commodity for all the tamil civilians in Kilinochchi.
 This fallen water tank today lies as it fell as a monument to the ruthlessness of the war.